 - 31.1.
-The States of Jersey CIF was established by Projet P.35/2010, lodged by the Minister for Treasury and Resources.
+The States of Jersey CIF was established by P.35/2010, lodged by the Minister for Treasury and Resources.
 The Projet was entitled "Draft Public Finances (Transitional Provisions) (No. 2) (Amendment) (Jersey) Regulations 201-".
-The purpose of the Projet was to amend several existing Regulations and to create new Regulations under the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 to enable the pooling of States Funds' assets for Investment Purposes.
-This was approved by the States of Jersey on 12th May 2010. - 31.2.
+The purpose of the Projet was to amend several existing Regulations and to create new Regulations under the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005, to enable the pooling of States Funds' assets for Investment Purposes.
+This was approved by the States on 12th May 2010. - 31.2.
 The purpose of the States of Jersey CIF is to create an administrative arrangement which is open only to States Funds to provide them with the opportunity to pool their resources and benefit from greater investment opportunities and economies of scale. - 31.3.
-The CIF objectives are -
+The CIF objectives are - To offer investment pools to States Funds to enable them to effectively carry out their investment strategies.

-- To offer investment pools to States Funds to enable them to effectively carry out their investment strategies. - For all States Funds to continue to control their own asset allocations under the current governance arrangements. - Ensure the CIF operates effectively so as not to disadvantage any participating States Funds in relation to issuing of units and the monthly market valuation for those units.
-(Monthly unit valuation includes the allocation of monthly pool income and costs) - To gain efficiencies in relation to the Investment Managers appointed; by benefiting from reduced number of Investment Manager appointments and reduced management of day to day relationships therefore resulting in lower administration overheads. - To endeavour where feasible to increase the net return for all participating States Funds through economies of scale. - To ensure CIF and participating States Funds performance is regularly reviewed and that it complies with internal rules; at all times ensuring adequate controls in place to manage its exposure of associated Investment and Operational risks. - 31.4.
+- For all States Funds to continue to control their own asset allocations under the current governance arrangements. - To ensure that the CIF operates effectively, so as not to disadvantage any participating States Funds in relation to the issuing of units and the monthly market valuation for those units.
+(Monthly unit valuation includes the allocation of monthly pool income and costs.) - To gain efficiencies in relation to the Investment Managers appointed; by benefiting from a reduced number of Investment Manager appointments, and reduced management of day-to-day relationships, therefore resulting in lower administration overheads. - To endeavour, where feasible, to increase the net return for all participating States Funds through economies of scale. - To ensure that the CIF and participating States Funds' performance is regularly reviewed, and that it complies with internal rules; at all times ensuring that adequate controls are in place to manage its exposure of associated Investment and Operational risks. - 31.4.
 The following investment pools will be available to States Funds participating in the CIF -